 The true price of LNG

 Multiple times since I have turned into the Pitbull, I have faced the same questions.
 How do I get myself into the LNG business?
-How will I get LNG spot cargos or even a term commitment?
+How will I get LNG spot cargo or even a term commitment?
 What shall I do to get ready for LNG or to get ready for the next big thing in energy or mobility?

 Frankly, most of the time my answer was a clear-cut roadmap for success in LNG.
-But all to often, soon after having been paid, it disappeared in a drawer to never see the face of the earth again.
-Those clients simply had made an educated decision that LNG is not for them after having seen the requirements list they needed to work on in order to make it.
+But all too often, soon after having been paid, it disappeared in a drawer to never see the face of the earth again.
+Those clients simply had made an educated decision that LNG is not for them after having seen the requirements list they needed to work on to make it.

-That was an excellent decision in most cases as the first thing I always tell anybody “Don’t do what you really don’t want to do – you will make a mess out of it”.
+That was an excellent decision in most cases as the first thing I always tell anybody “Don’t do what you don’t want to do – you will make a mess out of it”.
 Having a passion for a job certainly helps when the going gets tough – and it will get tough more than once.
 However, passion is not a lifesaver.

-Another big pre-requisite is having the cash.
-It takes cash to do LNG – and if you are cash strapped or just being grumpy, it is not going to work out.
+Another big pre-requisite is having cash.
+It takes cash to do LNG – and if you are cash-strapped or just being grumpy, it is not going to work out.
 In LNG, you will suffer lots of misses and you need to be able to sustain the blows.
 If they knock you out too early, you are toast.
 You will have spent whatever smaller sum for nothing.
 I am always trying to save on unnecessary expenses, but I am not Merlin the magician so – no wand-wielding here.

 But the real big thing – I am gritting my teeth now – is that you have to forsake the one thing, most managers cling to as if their life depended on it.
 You know what I am talking about.